 The perfect stop for all things to upcycle including shiplap!

 I have wanted a mudroom for the longest time but in case you haven’t noticed a theme, my aspirations don’t always match the reality of what I have the talents or in most cases the spare time to do.
 This project took about 15 minutes and cost around $20, seriously no joke!
 I stopped by Cherry Pickers and got an old piece of barn wood which had so much character and was just the right length for the wall I wanted to hang it on.

 I then picked up 4 double hooks, attached them to the board, then hung the board making sure I hit studs for stability.
 Voila, a great place to hang jackets and backpacks for the little ones in our house.
 For a personal touch, I hung some family photos above and I absolutely love it.

 Can’t wait to begin planning your trip?
 Stay here all within walking distance to these great stops.

-I think I have probably had a gallery wall board on my Pinterest page for at least a couple of years now so I thought it was about time I go ahead and complete that.
-I procrastinated on this project because it seemed daunting to think about.
+The gallery wall must have sat on my Pinterest page several years, so I thought it was about time I go ahead and complete that project.
+I procrastinated on this one because it seemed daunting to think about.
 I was afraid of how to start, where should I place it, what to include, how many mistake holes there would be in my walls when I was done, etc. Well I finally just bit the bullet and this was my step-by-step process.

 Having recently moved (again) I had boxes of framed pictures, home décor and the like from years of collecting, buying and displaying kid pics (including those decorative pictures/crafts from Shipshewana Flea Market).
 So I just lined them up on the staircase, then learned a helpful tip from this site and made a paper template for each piece I was hanging.
 Honestly, I really didn’t take much care in doing so, just taped some scrap sketch paper together and stuck them to the wall.
 Once I had those placed the way I liked, I started hanging everything.